cubefs/cubefs/docs/datanode.md

 ## Storage engine

-A fusion storage engine designed for both tiny file and large file storage and management.
+A fusion storage engine designed for both blob file and large file storage and management.
 There are two store in each data partition, **chunk store** and **extent store**.

 **Chunk store**

-Chunk store for tiny or one-off-write file data storage.
+Chunk store for blob or one-off-write file data storage.
 File bytes append into chunk block file and record the offset index and data length into an index file which pair with the chunk block.
 A chunk block file can be append until no space left in partition.
 Each partition has a fixed number of chunk block files for parallel write support.

 **Extent store**